jtouzi/aws_global_accelerator/lab-7-aga-performance/README.md

 # Checkpoint

 Now that we know the main AWS Global Accelerator features and have tested its performance, move the [bonus Lab](../bonus-lab) if you have 5 minutes.
 We will see what metrics are available to us, how to enable flow logs and how this can help us.
+If you don't have enough time, move to the [last lab to delete all the resources](../clean-up)!